A geometric and combinatorial view of weighted voting: The geometry of weighted voting realizations

 \subsection{Polytopes and hierarchies}

-In this section, we describe how the hierarchy of voters in a weighted game $v$ is related to the polytope $P_v$.
-We begin with several lemmas which will be useful in future proofs and then specify a one-to-one correspondence between $(k-1)$-dimensional subsimplices of $\Delta_n$ and compositions into $k$ parts of natural numbers less than or equal to $n$.
-Let $\pi(P_v)$ be the vertical projection of the polytope $P_v$ onto $\Delta_n$, which we call the \emph{footprint} of $v$.
-It is comprised of all weights that are part of some realization of $v$.
+In this section, we describe how the hierarchy of players in a weighted game $v$ is related to the polytope $P_v$.
+We begin with several ideas which will be useful in future proofs and then specify a one-to-one correspondence between $(k-1)$-dimensional subsimplices of $\Delta_n$ and compositions into $k$ parts of natural numbers less than or equal to $n$.